ska-sa/spead2/doc/recv-chunk-group.rst

 Each member stream also has its own sliding window, which can be smaller (but not larger) than the group's window.
 When the group's window slides forward, the streams' windows are adjusted to ensure they still fit within the group's window.
-This can lead to chunks being removed from a stream even though there is still data for them in the stream.
 In other words, a stream's window determines how much reordering is tolerated within a stream, while the group's window determines how out of sync the streams are allowed to become.

-When choosing window sizes, one needs to remember that desynchronisation isn't confined to the network: it can also happen if the threads servicing the streams aren't all getting the same amount of CPU time.
+When desynchronisation does occur, there is a choice of strategies.
+The default strategy is eager but potentially lossy: when the group's window moves forward, the trailing chunk is marked ready as soon as possible, even if this causes some stream windows to shrink below their normal size.
+An alternative strategy is lossless: when the group's window needs to move forward, it is blocked until all the member streams have caught up.
+This latter mode is intended for use with lossless transports such as TCP.
+However, if one of the component streams stops functioning (for example, because it is routed on a network path that is down) it prevents the entire group from making forward progress.

 The general flow (in C++) is